Coast Guard, DHS.

-The Coast Guard has issued a temporary deviation from the operating schedule that governs the US2 Bridge across Lake Champlain, mile 91.8, between North Hero and South Hero Island, Vermont.
+The Coast Guard has issued a temporary deviation from the operating schedule that governs the US2 Bridge across Lake Champlain, mile 91.8, between South Hero Island and North Hero Island, Vermont.
 This deviation is necessary to extend the operating life of the drawbridge until a replacement bridge is constructed.
-This deviation allows the bridge to open only on the hour during the day for the 2017 boating season.
+The deviation is necessary to allow the bridge to open only on the hour during the day for the 2018 boating season.

-The docket for this deviation, USCG-2017-0449, is available at http://www.regulations.gov.
+The docket for this deviation, USCG-2017-0390, is available at http://www.regulations.gov.
 Type the docket number in the “SEARCH” box and click “SEARCH”.
 Click on Open Docket Folder on the line associated with this deviation.